-- We will give you an injection of a radioactive substance called a tracer into a vein, usually in the arm or hand.
-It takes a few hours for the tracer to concentrate in the body, so you may leave the hospital. - You must attend for the scan later in the day at the time given to you by the technologist. - In the time between the injection and the scan we advise you to drink plenty of fluid and empty your bladder regularly, as this helps wash out the excess tracer from your body and also makes the images clearer.
+- A cannula (small tube) will be inserted into a vein in either your hand or arm, and then the radioactive tracer will be given slowly through it. - Because, in some cases, the injection can have an affect on your blood pressure it is necessary for us to monitor it before, during and for 15 minutes after the injection.
+After 15 minutes we will remove the cannula. - It takes a few hours for the tracer to concentrate in the body, so you may leave the hospital. - You must attend for the scan later in the day at the time given to you by the technologist. - In the time between the injection and the scan we advise you to drink plenty of fluid and empty your bladder regularly, as this helps wash out the excess tracer from your body and also makes the images clearer.
 You may eat as normal during this time. - Just before the scan begins you will be asked to empty your bladder. - We will then ask you to lie on the scan bed.
 We will make sure you are as comfortable as possible for the scan, as it is extremely important that you remain as still as you can. - The scan on day 1 lasts about 30 minutes.
 After this you will be able to leave the hospital.